 I was in fourth grade when my English teacher asked our class to write an essay explaining what success means to us.
-When I received back my graded essay, I was astonished.
+I was astonished when I saw my graded essay.
 The teacher who was almost 35 years old wrote on my graded essay:

 Very nicely written!
 Can I have your autograph, please?

-It was a 500-word essay.
-Below is a quick highlight of what I wrote at that time.
+It was a 500-word essay so below is a quick highlight of what I wrote at that time.

 For me success would be the ability to fulfill below three goals: